 Posted: Friday, December 20, 2019

-By creating a new, separate service with a dedicated purpose, the United States will maintain space superiority, even as space becomes more crowded and contested.
-The new defense law also directs that the Space Force “shall provide the freedom of operation in, from, and to space, while providing prompt and sustained space operations.”
+By creating a new, separate service with a dedicated purpose, the U.S. will maintain space superiority, even as space becomes more crowded and contested.
+The NDAA also directs the Space Force “shall provide the freedom of operation in, from and to space, while providing prompt and sustained space operations.”

 // end //